tobixen/thrash-protect/README.md

 * Disable swap.
-Even together with the advice "install enough memory" this is not a fail-safe way to prevent thrashing; without sufficient buffers/cache space Linux will get into thrash-like situations (ref https://github.com/tobixen/thrash-protect/issues/2).
+Even together with the advice "install enough memory" this is not a fail-safe way to prevent thrashing; without sufficient buffers/cache space Linux will start thrashing (ref https://github.com/tobixen/thrash-protect/issues/2).
 It doesn't give good protection against all memory getting hogged by some software bug, the OOM-killer may kill the wrong process.
 Also, in